camildaou/PulmoCare/ENVIRONMENT_SETUP.md

 ### 1. Environment Variables

-Create a `.env` file in the `backend` directory with the following variables:
+Create a `.env` file in both the project root and `backend` directory with the following variables:

 ```
 # MongoDB Connection Settings